ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Some work remains to create a capable beta.
 Further, we are exploring possible deployment vehicles.
 For example,
-rather than having SciSheets be a standalone tool, another possible is integration with Jupyter notebooks.
+rather than having SciSheets be a standalone tool, another possibility is integration with Jupyter notebooks.

 References